jurgen623/author-profiling-PAN/README.md

-# sloth-prof
+# Author profiling: PAN 20115/2016 compatible code

-New home for Sloth-sensei's author profiling tool, re-re-re-re-revised for 2016
+This is my code for the PAN 2015 competition (submitted) and modified to work on the PAN 2016 competition format.